stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 ### Motivation

 The most basic form of Model notification just informs the listeners that a change occurred in its state.
-Listeners must now obtain the new data and repaint themselves, an operation that can be wasteful.
+Views must now retrieve the new state and repaint themselves.
+This approach is simple, but it might be too coarse and wasteful.
+Consider these scenarios:

+- A specific View is only interested in a subset of the Model.
+  The Model changes, but not in the data relevant to the View.
+  The View is now forced to repaint even if none of the data it displays actually changed.

+- A View has additional state which is destroyed by a full repaint.
+  For example, a TreeView representing files in a directory keeps state for the opened/closed sub-branches.
+If a new file is added and the View is forced to rescan and repaint, the open/closed state is discarded.

+- A View takes a very long time to perform a repaint from the full model's content, but it can run faster if it operates only on the change.

+These cases demonstrate how an unqualified notification can be wasteful or damage the quality of the user interaction.

-A Qualified Notification Model opts to complement the coarse grained notification with additional information about what has changed in the Model.
+A Qualified Notification is a possible solution to the above scenarios.
+It enhances the notification system with a more fine grained protocol carrying information about what has changed in the Model.

+### Design

-with a more fine grained protocol informs the View about the details of the change by sending messages qualified with additional information about the change. parametrize the notify method to deliver information about the change the model has.
+Qualified Notification is implemented by passing arguments to ``notify()``. method to deliver information about the change the model has.

+notify() gets called with a qualified flag specifying which change has occurred , the previous value and the new value notify can say, for example, what value is changing, the value before and after.

 View gets all messages and acts only on those who it is interested in.

+### Additional comments

 Alternatively, fragment the Model into two model objects, so that the View can connect only to the part that is relevant.

 Prevent a View refresh if
-the model changes on some information that is not displayed due to the state of the view Inform the View of what actually changed, instead of asking for a full refreshes
+the model changes on some information that is not displayed due to the state of the view.

-### Design

-notify() gets called with a qualified flag specifying which change has occurred , the previous value and the new value
+Inform the View of what actually changed, instead of asking for a full refreshes

 To prevent excessive refreshes with multiple changes: pass a flag to update(), or accumulate changes on the view side and refresh only after a given amount of time has passed, or add to a queue the changes, then consume the queue until no more changes are needed, then force visual refresh.

-case: Model changes, but not in the data relevat to the view.

-notify can say, for example, what value is changing, the value before and after.

 A model can also pass a data update object to the listeners, and the view can react to that update object, instead of resyncing against the new model state.